 The knitting for the felted clog is coming along quickly.
 I’m happy with my colour selection although I realised that I goofed with the amounts.
 The sole (orange) takes twice as much yarn as the upper (pink).
 I had one ball of orange and two of pink.
 Woops!
 A quick stop at my LYS one day and the project continues.
 I’m pleased with the difference between the felted swatch and my knitting.
 It looks like there’ll be hope for this project as long as I have faith in my swatch.

 I’ve decided to brave the felted project again.
 After my past disasters I’ve decided to choose a yarn that has a good reputation for felting – Patons Classic Wool.
 I have some leftover from a bag workshop I took last year (well I ripped out the unfinished project and reclaimed the wool).
 I’ve also chosen another good standby for this project: Fiber Trends’ Felted Clogs.
 I need a new pair of slippers after the last fiasco (wish I had taken photos of the holes – oh well, that was pre-blog). read more

 I’ve tried felting in the past without much success.
 My first attempt was a Cat Bordhi moebius bag.
 I had some undyed Condon’s on hand (woolen mill from the Maritimes that’s long gone out of business).
 To digress, when I was first weaving at art college the college bookstore sold skeins of Condon’s.
 I came across it again at the Co-op Store in Taloyoak when I was teaching jewellery in the high Arctic for Arctic College.
-I knew the mill had closed down quite some time back and that the stock had been on read more
+I knew the mill had closed down quite some time back and read more